mulark/factorio_benchmarking_mods/region-cloner/doc/Documentation.md

 When choosing the area to clone, only entities of the "player" force are considered.
 But when actually performing cloning, all entities within the selection are cloned.
 (Ex: won't clone ore patches unless they're built on).
 Autoclone can be invoked with the following:
 ```
-/autoclone [#] [N/s/e/w] [c]
+/autoclone [#] [N/s/e/w] [c] [r]
 ```
 * [\#]: A positive number that denotes the number of times to paste.
 Optional.
 Default = 1
 * [N/s/e/w]: A single character that denotes which direction the paste should be executed towards.
 Optional.
 Default = North
 * [c]: A single character 'c' which if present changes the cloning selection area to be chunk aligned.
 Optional.
 Default = Off
 * [r]: A single character 'r' which if present makes the cloning source area respect the logistic area of the entites, such that clones don't overlap their logistic area.
 Default = Off

-All arguments are case insensitive.
+All arguments are case insensitive and order independant.
 Any additional arguments are ignored.

 Usage:
 ```
 /autoclone 9 e c
-# Automatically clones 9 pastes towards the east, chunk aligned
+# Automatically clones 9 pastes towards the east, chunk aligned.

 /autoclone c
 # Automatically clones 1 time towards the north, chunk aligned.

-/autoclone 2 n
+/autoclone 2 n r
-# Automatically clones 2 times towards the north, not chunk aligned
+# Automatically clones 2 times towards the north, not chunk aligned.
+If the pastes contain logistic areas, they will be spaced out enough so the logistic cells don't merge.
 ```

 #### GUI